dvmizew/DumiDom/README.md

 - **naive**: Simple rule-based baseline, not schema-aware.
 - **openai**: Uses OpenAI GPT models, prompt includes schema context.
-- **ollama**: Uses Ollama local LLMs, prompt includes schema context.
+- **ollama-phi3, ollama-qwen, ollama-codellama, ollama-starcoder, etc.**: Modular Ollama providers, each using a specific local LLM.
+Prompt includes schema context.
+All models are benchmarked and compared in one run.

 All providers now dynamically use the schema context for SQL generation.
-This ensures queries are tailored to the actual database schema and improves result accuracy.
+Provider selection and benchmarking are fully modular and DRY, with all Ollama models handled automatically.

 ## Data Model